bloomberg/bde_verify/doc/docs/main.rst

    Checks dealing with allocator forwarding and traits.

+   An experimental and preliminary feature has been added to this check to enable automatic allocatorization of classes via the rewriting facility.
+   Name the classes to be transformed in the configuration file parameter ``allocator_transform``.
+Use the ``-rewrite`` option to generate the rewritten file.

    * ``AT01``
      Class does not use allocators but has an affirmative allocator trait.
    * ``AT02``